 Why study Worcester Polytechnic Institute?

-Even though it’s private, Worcester Polytechnic Institute has a wide selection of STEM programs which will help undecided students make the right decision.
+Even though it’s private, Worcester Polytechnic Institute has a wide selection of STEM programs that will help undecided students make the right decision.
 There are multiple computer and scientific laboratories, individual courses that promote close collaborations between students and school body and offers practical experience through internships and collaborations with international schools.

 7. The United States Air Force Academy